 “Shoot, I can’t even remember her name.
 What is her name?
 Darn, here she comes.
 What is it, Sally, Sue?
 She just told me yesterday.
 What’s the matter with me?
 This is going to be embarrassing,” the Untethered Soul by Michael Singer.

 In case you haven’t noticed, there’s a mental dialog that goes on inside your head that never stops.
 If someone goes to the doctor and says, “I hear a voice in my head,” he or she will most likely be sent to the psychiatrist.
-But the fact is that most people hear a voice in their head all the time.
+But the fact is that most people hear a voice in their heads all the time.
 Thoughts that go on and on and on.
 Think of the many times you’re trying to go to sleep, but the voice keeps talking.

 “The voice comments, speculates, judges, compares, complains, likes, dislikes, etc. The voice isn’t necessarily relevant to the situation you find yourself in at the time; it may be reviving the recent or distant past or rehearsing or imagining possible future situations,” Michael Singer.
 It often imagines things going wrong or negative outcomes that cause us to worry.